-- 41. Consideration of the Recommendation.
-Upon receipt of Management's response, or upon expiration of the term (whichever occurs first), the ICIM will submit its recommendation on whether or not to conduct a Compliance Review investigation to the Board or the Donors Committee, jointly with Management's comments, if any.
-The recommendation will be considered by the Board or the Donors Committee by short procedure.
-Objections to Compliance Review investigations will be in writing and will be considered by the Board or the Donors Committee.
-Decisions by the Board or the Donors Committee regarding the recommendation will be communicated to the Requesters and posted on the Public Registry along with the recommendation and TOR after their consideration. - 42.
-Formation of the Compliance Review Panel.
-Upon approval of the Compliance Review, the ICIM Director, in consultation with the Compliance Review Phase Coordinator, will identify and hire two independent experts to form the Panel that will conduct the review.
-The Panel will be made up of the Compliance Review Phase Coordinator, who will act as Panel Chair, and two additional members who will be selected based on the experience required in each case.
-The formed Panel will have the assistance of the ICIM's operating and administrative team, and of additional consultants, if necessary.
+41. CONSIDERATION OF THE RECOMMENDATION.
+Upon receipt of Management's and Requesters' comments, or upon expiration of the term (whichever occurs first), the ICIM will submit its recommendation on whether or not to conduct a Compliance Review investigation to the Board (or the Donors Committee), jointly with Management's comments, if any.
+The recommendation will be considered by the Board (or the Donors Committee) by Short Procedure.
+The decision by the Board (or the Donors Committee) regarding the recommendation will be communicated to the Requesters and Management; recorded in the Public Registry and the recommendation and TOR published after consideration.